wp-plugins/photographer-connections/readme.txt

 == Frequently Asked Questions ==

+**What is my Pictage Studio ID?**

+Log in at Pictage and go to My Account > Manage Studio.
+It's usually your first and last initials, followed by 3 numbers.
+I.E. AA123

+**Some of my Pictage events are not listed, why?**

+Be sure the event is set to be "searchable" from "Edit Info & Settings".

+**What if I don't want a Pictage event listed?**

+Be sure the event is not set to be "searchable" from "Edit Info & Settings".

 **Do SmugMug images have to link to the image on SmugMug?**

 For now, yes.
 But they work with the Shadowbox JS plugin, which will make them popup into a nice overlay window so that the user never leaves your site.